These Awe-Inspiring Views Are Worth the Trek

 Falls Trail at Ricketts Glen State Park

 The Falls Trail at Ricketts Glen State Park boasts 22 stunning waterfalls in just one hike.
-The trail leads through the Glens Natural Area, which is recognized as a National Natural Landmark.
 Make sure to stop at the majestic Ganoga Falls, the tallest waterfall on the trail at 94 feet high.
 The Falls Trail is steep and slippery, so come prepared with sturdy shoes.
 The entire trail system is 7.2 miles.
 You can see most of the waterfalls by completing the upper portion, which is 3.2 miles long.

 Lehigh Gorge Trail at Lehigh Gorge State Park